joshuaahklein/TeamPI/README.md

 ## Acknowledgements
   Credit to the audio codec used in this project goes to HamsterWorks Zedboard Audio Project: http://hamsterworks.co.nz/mediawiki/index.php/Zedboard_Audio
-  \nThis project used a generated IP core for the FFT module.
+  This project used a generated IP core for the FFT module.

 ## Authors